SavvyPlus/wiki4/aws-infrastructure/cloudformation-standard.md

 `xxx.cfn.yaml` is the main CloudFormation configuration file which defines the overall CloudFormation stack.
 This file creates the common AWS IAM permissions for the lambdas, defines general parameters, defines the build steps to build the lambdas and specifies an AWS CodePipeline with various stages.
 It consists of sections: Parameters, Metadata, Resources, Roles etc.

 ### Parameters:
-These are configuration parameters with default values and they are accessible within the xxx.cfn.yaml.
-For example, "ArtifactBucket" defines the name of S3 bucket for storing pipeline artifacts.
+These are configuration parameters with default values and they are accessible within the `xxx.cfn.yaml`.
+For example, `ArtifactBucket` defines the name of S3 bucket for storing pipeline artifacts.
 When creating the stack using the CloudFormation console, we can change these values.

 ### Metadata(AWS::CloudFormation::Interface):
 It defines how parameters are grouped and sorted in the AWS CloudFormation console.